MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-authentication-user.md

 >[!NOTE]
 > When accessing Microsoft Cloud App Security API on behalf of a user, you will need the correct Application permission and user permission.
-> If you are not familiar with user permissions on Microsoft Cloud App Security, see [Manage portal access using role-based access control](rbac.md).
+> If you are not familiar with user permissions on Microsoft Cloud App Security, see [Manage admin access](manage-admins.md).

 >[!TIP]
 > If you have the permission to perform an action in the portal, you have the permission to perform the action in the API.